Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

+For symmetric mass, it is necessary that $m(x)=-m(x)$ and in particular, $m(0)=0$, which is the famous domain wall structure of the nonzero $m(x)$ ($x>0$) for majorna fermion and would trap the single majorana zero\cite{Jackiw1976}.
+Therefore, the single layer $p+ip$-SC decorated state is obstructed.
 On the other hand, bilayer $(p+ip)$-SCs can be trivialized by 3D bubble equivalence: 3D ``$p+ip$'' bubble changes the layers of $(p+ip)$-SCs by two, equivalent, bilayer $(p+ip)$-SCs are trivialized by 3D ``$p+ip$'' bubble.

 For 1D blocks, the only possible nontrivial root phase is Kitaev's Majorana chain, leaving two dangling Majorana zero modes near the inversion center.
-From Ref. \cite{dihedral}, these two Majorana zero modes cannot be gapped out.
+These two Majorana zero modes cannot be gapped out in a symmetric way, since $i\gamma_1 \gamma_2\mapsto i\gamma_2\gamma_1=-i\gamma_1\gamma_2$ does not preserve the inversion symmetry: $\gamma_{1,2}\mapsto \gamma_{2,1}$.
+Similar situation also occurs in 2D case \cite{dihedral}.

 For 0D blocks, all possible root phases form the $\mathbb{Z}_2^2$ group, with two root phases: complex fermion and eigenvalues $\pm$ of $\mathbb{Z}_2$ by inversion symmetry acting internally.
 From Ref. \cite{dihedral}, all these root phases are trivialized.
 Therefore, the classification of 3D inversion-symmetric TSCs are trivial, for both spinless and spin-1/2 fermions, and there is no nontrivial HO topological surface theory.